-To explore further the use and range of policy mechanisms to promote recycling of water and reduce water usage, both in newly built houses and as retrofit in existing properties.
-To promote these mechanisms for use across small- and large-scale developments; At the 22 December 2022 group meeting, the group were informed that further information on water recycling would likely be provided in the D&S DPD, with the group expressing that promoting these mechanisms would prevent costly, time- consuming retrofitting measures (where possible).
-Cabinet Member for Planning, Infrastructure and Economic Development Is this really the role of the Council, and would it be an effective use of our finite resources, especially given that the various water companies are required to perform this task.
-This could be promoted through the Council's various media channels, but all we could do is signpost to the other agencies.
-Head of Spatial Planning and Economic Development, Biodiversity and Climate Change Manager To increase the Council's control over the implementation of planning conditions relating to Sustainable Drainage Schemes (SuDS), through the spatial policy and development management service areas.
+To promote these mechanisms for use across small- and large-scale developments; At the 22 December 2022 group meeting, the group were informed that further information on water recycling would likely be provided in the D&S DPD, with the group expressing that promoting these mechanisms would prevent costly, time-consuming retrofitting measures (where possible).6 This could be promoted through the Council's various media channels, but all we could do is signpost to the other agencies.
+Change Manager To increase the Council's control over the implementation of planning conditions relating to Sustainable Drainage Schemes (SuDS), through the spatial policy and development management service areas.
 Through the review, the mismanagement of SuD schemes was highlighted, and this action would support the ongoing discussions being had between the Head of Development Management and Cabinet Member for Planning, Infrastructure and Economic Development Management of SuD schemes can be further reviewed and considered through future local plan reviews.
 Head of Spatial Planning and Economic Development and Head of Development Management the Chairman and Vice-Chair of the Planning Committee on how this could be addressed.
-That the following requests be made to the Development Management Service area, via the Head of Development Management Cabinet Member for Planning, Infrastructure and Economic Development consulted during preparation Head of Development Management a) To review how water companies can be consulted and/or more effectively involved in the planning process.
-B) The Upper Medway Internal Drainage Board (UMIDB) is a non-statutory consultee on water and flood related planning applications within To involve water companies in the planning process for a range of reasons including; to promote water efficiency, water recycling and reduced water usage within new developments, as developers may not prioritise this themselves, to improve the water management Maidstone.
-The Upper Medway Internal Drainage Board (UMIDB) can comment on any planning application they wish to review - members can be circulated with a weblink to the UMIDB website which provides their area map if cycle generally.
-The group recognised that any comments would carry less weight than those of statutory consultees.
-The water companies spoke of having greater involvement in the planning process at the 7 February 2023 meeting. they wish to review the UMIDB's information.
-It is not appropriate to provide other bodies maps alongside a planning application.
-UMIDB's role should not be confused with the main statutory consultees like Kent County Council or the Environment b) To include the Upper Medway Internal Drainage Board Agency.
-When a new development will be discharging into or affecting UMIDB adopted watercourses,

-&lt;sup>6 See 22 December 2022 Meeting Minutes.
+6 See 22 December 2022 Meeting Minutes.